- Garden / Landscaping / Patio — 231

-In order to ensure that you are not overpaying for the work you would like done, you should ask another plumbing company for a quote.
+To ensure that you are not overpaying for the work you would like done, you should ask another plumbing company for a quote.
 If one of the companies comes in quite a bit higher, ask them what the reasons are.
-Sometimes a plumbing company will only do the bare minimum work in order to give you a lower quote and get the job.
+Sometimes a plumbing company will only do the bare minimum work to give you a lower quote and get the job.
 But the bare minimum work will likely not be as high in quality and will not last as long.

 5. Ensure the quote is a fixed quote.